fighterzi-eng/programmingchess/README.md

 2. Simulating the move
 3. Verifying the king is not left in check
 4. Reverting the simulation
+5. returning wether the move is valid or not

-This ensures **no illegal move can be played**, even if it appears valid locally.
+This ensures **no illegal move can be played**, even if it appears valid locally(ex.the king is in danger but there is nothing else the can stop the rook.

 ---